marcelala/BeeOrderly/README.md

 ## Features

 Models a task with:
 - task name
 - deadline
 - completion status
 - project (if any)

 Displays a collection of tasks that can be sorted
 - by deadline
 - by project

 Supports the ability to
 - add a new task
 - edit a preexisting task
 - mark a task as done
-        - remove task````
+- remove a task